dhannn/saxpy-c-asm/README.md

 this experiment, it is expected that with larger data, the performance gap between assembly and other high-level programming language will become more apparent.
 This allows us to further appreciate the wonders of assembly.

+---

+# Declaration of AI Use
+In accordance with the directives of the Provost, which encourages the transparent use of AI technology to enhance projects, we hereby declare that we use AI technology to augment this hands-on activity.
+The following use cases illustrate our application of AI:

+- Generation of code documentation: to minimize the tedious process of documenting code, we use AI to document our original code for us.

+We guarantee that all aspects of the project beyond the aforementioned scope are entirely original and free from external influence.